timskovjacobsen/steelprofiles_api/CONTRIBUTING.md

 6. **Open a Pull Request**

 > The app was developed with Python 3.8 and has been tested with 3.9 as well.

+## Other stuff

+If you add dependencies, please add them to the requirements files that is suitable.
+Pin versions in the format `fastapi==0.63.0` rather than just say `fastapi`, which will always take the latest version.
+It should always be a deliberate choice when updating dependencies in production.